Triston Casas Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The nine strikeouts per nine innings put together by the Rays pitching staff ranks 14th in MLB.
+- The 9.2 strikeouts per nine innings compiled by the Rays pitching staff ranks 10th in the league.

 © 2023 Data Skrive.
 All rights reserved.